tishtri/SN-VM-GPU/README.md

 Examples of command lines to build and run program are specified as comments within source files.
 Because of absence of entire grid synchronization facilities within CUDA GPU architecture 35, two variants of source code are provided:

 	`sn-vm-gpu-1b.c` -- uses a single block only with a single kernel program;
-	`sn-vm-gpu-fk.c` -- uses variable number of blocks with a few kerkels programs.
+	`sn-vm-gpu-fk.c` -- uses variable number of blocks with a few kernel programs.

 Format of file: